Trump’s election attacks on Twitter spark new online calls for violence as rioters stormed the U.S. Capitol

-The real-world violence forced congressional lawmakers into a lockdown and raised new questions about whether social media sites, including Facebook and Twitter, are acting swiftly and aggressively enough to rein in the dangerous rhetoric from Trump and his allies at a critical juncture for the future of U.S. democracy.
+The real-world violence forced congressional lawmakers into a lockdown and raised new questions about whether social media sites, including Facebook and Twitter, have acted swiftly and aggressively enough to rein in the dangerous rhetoric from Trump and his allies at a critical juncture for the future of U.S. democracy.

+The onslaught of criticism prompted Facebook late Wednesday to take the rare step of removing Trump’s video after hours of internal debate about the president’s actions.

+“This is an emergency situation and we are taking appropriate emergency measures, including removing President Trump’s video," said Guy Rosen, one of the company’s top executives, on Twitter.
+"We removed it because on balance we believe it contributes to rather than diminishes the risk of ongoing violence.”

 The saga began in the morning, when Trump urged his followers to march to the Capitol at a rally during which his attorney, Rudolph Giuliani, earlier called for a “trial by combat.”
 Trump later took to social media to attack his own vice president, Mike Pence, for failing to overturn the results of the election on his behalf.